HomeBlog Home

 2. Offer A Leaseback

-A leaseback lets the seller rent the home from the buyer for a short time after closing.
+A leaseback allows the seller to rent the home from the buyer for a short period after closing.
 This option gives sellers extra time to move and takes away the stress of leaving before everything is final.

-In today's real estate market, leasebacks are common and can make your offer stronger.
+In today's real estate market, leasebacks are common and can strengthen your offer.
 Some buyers may ask for a daily rent or a security deposit as part of the agreement.
-In a fast-moving market, waiving or lowering these fees can make you stand out to a seller.
+In a fast-moving market, waiving or reducing these fees can help you stand out to sellers.

 If you use a leaseback, make sure your real estate agent includes all the details in your contract.
-A clear agreement keeps both you and the seller protected.
+A clear agreement protects both you and the seller.
 When done right, a leaseback makes the move easier for everyone.

 3. Include an Appraisal Gap Clause

 An appraisal gap clause is a smart strategy if you want your offer to stand out in a bidding war.
-Sometimes, homes sell fast and the agreed price is higher than what an appraiser says the home is worth.
+Sometimes homes sell fast, and the agreed price is higher than what an appraiser values the home at.
 This low appraisal can cause problems with the sale.

 Include an appraisal gap to get your contract accepted